MicrosoftDocs/biztalk-docs/biztalk/core/glossary5.md

 ---
-title: "Glossary5 | Microsoft Docs"
+title: "Common terms and definitions | Microsoft Docs"
-ms.custom: ""
-ms.date: "06/08/2017"
-ms.prod: "biztalk-server"
+description: Glossary of terms and and their meanings for BizTalk Server ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"